 What is Brazilian Tulip Tree Wood Used for?

 The Brazilian tulipwood is used for a wide variety of uses, including the following.

 As you might suspect, the high demand and small supply make Brazilian tulipwood quite expensive.

-This means for the most part it is used for small, specialty items and pieces that accentuate larger objects.
+For the most part, it is used for smaller, specialty items and pieces that accentuate larger objects.